patrick-richter/al-folio/_projects/cnn_sentiment.md

 <br/><br/>
 ### **Prerequirements**

-The project is written in Python and before starting, make sure to install and import the following libraries.
+The project is written in Python and, before starting, make sure to install and import the following libraries.

 <script src="https://gist.github.com/patrick-richter/f5935b8651b1fce5a54aa279fe21ff88.js"></script>